Smear frame: Elongated inbetween

 Movement of the subject between key poses by distorting it over 1-2 frames.
 The term first emerged in reference to this type of smear in Richard Williams’ The Animator’s Survival Kit.

 Multiples

 Duplication of the subject or parts of the subject along a path of motion.
-Does not distort the subject and is used for repeated actions like walk cycles.
+It does not distort the subject and is used for repeated actions like walk cycles.

+Duplicated smears

+Parts of the subject duplicate and trail behind the main silhouette to register a heavy sense of speed or weight.

+Smear trails

+Sharp or rounded triangular shapes and trailing energy lines extend from the edge of the subject as it's moving.

+Blob

+Extreme abstraction where the subject loses distinct features entirely, reducing down to a colored shape or streak to keep the viewer’s eye moving along an arc.

 Smear frames in different media

 While developed for 2D animation, smear frames can be seen in other mediums that employ the use of animation.